oscar-system/GAP_pkg/GAP_pkg_francy/README.md

 # GAP_pkg_francy

-This is a generated Julia wrapper package for the GAP package Francy 1.2.5.
+This is a generated Julia wrapper package for the GAP package francy 2.0.3.

 ## Usage

-Using Francy in your Julia session for technical reasons requires two steps:
+Using francy in your Julia session for technical reasons requires two steps:

     using GAP_pkg_francy
     GAP_pkg_francy.load()